1activegeek/docker-airconnect/README.md

 `docker run -d --net=host 1activegeek/airconnect`

+If you would like to run a specific version of AirConnect, or revert to a previous known good working version (in case my container breaks or other issues found in the original application itself) you can now specify the Release Version corresponding to the releases from the original developer of the application as found here: https://github.com/philippe44/AirConnect/releases.
+This can be done by using a similar command, but inserting the release number after the image name.
+For example to run release 1.0.8 use:

+`docker run -d --net=host 1activegeek/airconnect:1.0.8`

 I've introduced a secondary function as well in case you'd like to run the container with specifc runtime variables appended to the run config.
 This includes things such as the examples below in the troubleshooting section.
 It's purpose is more aimed at folks who'd like to use a custom configuration file for example, which requires running with `-x <name of file>` to be able to run this config.

 To utilize this, please use the following environment variables when you run the container: